jgoriasilva/ds_challenge_ita_2024/README.md

 I developed a solution using both LightGBM and XGBoost models.
 A considerable work was done on exploring and visualizing the data, as well as tuning the hyperparameters of the models.

 I also used adversarial validation in my solution, which allow us to deal with the problem of model drift.
 Information about this is detailed in the *adversarial.ipynb* notebook.

+My solution also includes an API to deploy the model, which can be run by simply running `python api.py`.

+I have also developed a visualization tool which allows for real-time visualization of which flights present a higher probability of delay.
+To see it, first start the API and then simply run `python visualization.py` and open `127.0.0.1:8050` on your browser.

+Please note that to run all the models, you will need access to the original data provided at [the Kaggle page](https://www.kaggle.com/competitions/data-science-challenge-at-eef-2024/overview).